 SERIOUSLY LIGHT

 Dolomite’s S/S20 collection is both clever and fun.
 The ultra-light ‘Cinquantaquattro Move Knit’ sneakers, with their cool knitted uppers and distinctive contrast details, offer ‘DAS Light’ anatomical arch support and a ‘Dolomite Fusion’ sole, ensuring superior flexibility and comfort.
 The canvas ‘Essential’ shoe is perfect for the urban outdoors on long summer days.
-The reversible ‘Karakorum Lite’ jacket made of mini-ripstop fabric is a remarkably light windbreaker, while the light all-season down jacket, ‘Karakorum Prime’, is part of the eco-friendly line produced using recycled materials.
+The reversible ‘Karakorum Lite’ jacket made of mini-ripstop fabric is a remarkably light windbreaker, while the light, all-season down jacket, ‘Karakorum Prime’, is part of the eco-friendly line produced using recycled materials.

 www.dolomite.it